devubu/nvim/README.md

 - `k` or Up Arrow (`↑`) to move the cursor up one line
 - `l` or Right Arrow (`→`) to move the cursor right one character
 - '/' to search for text within the current file
+- 'space + h' to open a new horizonal terminal window within Neovim
+- 'space + v' to open a new vertical terminal window within Neovim
+- 'ctrl + x' to escape Neovim terminal window

 ## Credits